polyaxon/polyaxon/site/docs/core/quick-start/operations.md

 But why create a file when we can just run the command with parameters and some flags?
 Creating a file with an operation allows to define more complex executables for our components, for instance if we want to run the same component with GPU, we have 2 options:
- * We can parametrize resource section and Add inputs to define the number of GPUs.
+ * We can parametrize the resource section and Add inputs to define the number of GPUs.
 This not ideal because the number of inputs will grow fast every time we need to pass an information.
  * Use an operation to patch the component with all information required to run it in the environment of our choice without changing the component itself.

 ```yaml